 Our department is continually looking to make effective use of the technology available and as such attempt to use media where appropriate to enhance the learning environment.

 Currently, staff will begin with, and see through a class from the start to the end of their A level syllabus.
-The continuity hopefully brings with it the best possible results for the boys, who have the time to develop a good working relationship with their teacher.
+The continuity hopefully brings with it the best possible results for all pupils, who have the time to develop a good working relationship with their teacher.

 In addition to general V Form entry requirements, a pass in IGCSE Biology is required.
-A pass at IGCSE Physical Education is not a prerequisite, and indeed we currently have pupils in V Form doing well without IGCSE, but it proves advantageous to have a good grounding in the subject knowledge.
+IGCSE Physical Education is not a prerequisite, and indeed we currently have pupils in V Form doing well without IGCSE, but it proves advantageous to have a good grounding in the subject knowledge.

 THE AS AND A2 CURRICULUM